Book a Tour →

 Fortitude Valley Food & Bar Scene

-Top spots to know: Longtime (modern Southeast Asian), Agnes Restaurant (wood-fire cooking), Supermild (natural wine bar), Elbow Room (specialty coffee), and the Emporium Hotel rooftop for a signature cocktail with city views.
+Top spots: Longtime (modern Southeast Asian), Agnes Restaurant (wood-fire cooking, book ahead), Supermild (natural wine bar), Elbow Room (specialty coffee), and the Emporium Hotel rooftop for cocktails with city views.
+The Judith Wright Arts Centre hosts diverse performing arts programs throughout the year.

-๐Ÿ“ Fortitude Valley, QLD 4006 โฑ Evening / half day ๐Ÿ’ฐ Budget to fine dining ๐Ÿš‡ Fortitude Valley station
+📍 Fortitude Valley, QLD 4006⏱ Evening / half day💰 Budget to fine dining🚇 Fortitude Valley station

 11. Kangaroo Point Cliffs & Free Rock Climbing

 The Kangaroo Point Cliffs rise dramatically from the south bank of the Brisbane River, offering one of the most distinctive urban landscapes in Australia.
-These 20-metre volcanic rock faces are a major rock climbing destination (there are free climbing walls with bolted routes), and the clifftop promenade offers spectacular views of the CBD just across the river.
+These 20-metre volcanic rock faces are a major rock climbing destination with free public climbing walls, and the clifftop promenade offers spectacular CBD views.

 11